 Sometimes it’s desired to have a distance constraint.
 That constraint assumes a choosen separation distance for two points fixed in two bodies.
 I’ve written a derivation for it in 3D and shared here.
 An implementation should be pretty simple since we have minimally one Jacobian and solve a 1D linear system.
 Here is an example which you can use in your own projects.

-The boring part of this constraint is that the Jacobian vanishes when this constraint is satisfied.
-Practically, we solve the problem by skipping the constraint solving when that happens.
-Another workaround I can recommend is to define 3 distance constraints that keeps two points together and solve them as a 3-by-3 linear system.
+The boring part is that it is possible to have a non-defined gradient when this constraint is satisfied.
+However, the problem is solved by skipping the constraint solving when that happens.
+Another workaround I can recommend is to define 3 distance constraints and solve them as a 3-by-3 linear system.
 This is sometimes called a block solver.
 Separating the points is done by chosing a point outside the volume of the shape of one of the bodies.
+Here, fortunately, there are neither square roots nor divide-by-zero checks which generally yields in greater performance.

-Another way to calculate the velocity constraint column vector is to build the gradients of the position constraint with respect to the position vector directly (Jacobian) and multiply it with the velocity vector.
-I’ll show you below how we get to the result, but it is my advice to not do this unless required.
+Another way to compute the velocity constraint vector is to build the gradients of the position constraint with respect to the position vector directly (Jacobian) in a piece of paper.
+Remember that if then by the chain rule we have:

-Of course we can differentiate the velocity constraint to get the acceleration constraint.
-Again, we can use the chain rule to get
+Talking about the Jacobian, we can differentiate the velocity constraint to get the acceleration constraint.
+For that we can use a product rule-chain rule combo.
+By the product rule,

 Let us consider the linear motion of two points and .
 To keep things down to earth we use block matrices again.
 Let’s define